Insect venom allergies: Short-term and long-term treatment

 Some medications, such as beta blockers and ACE inhibitors, shouldn't be taken during immunotherapy for an insect venom allergy.
 Doing so increases the risk of having a severe allergic reaction.

 What does allergen-specific immunotherapy involve?

 When it comes to the treatment of insect venom allergies, immunotherapy can currently only be carried out using injections.
-A solution containing gradually increasing small doses of the allergen is injected into the fatty tissue of the upper arm.
+A solution containing a small dose of the allergen is injected into the fatty tissue of the upper arm.
+The dose is gradually increased.
 Unlike with some other allergies, it isn't yet possible to carry out this treatment using drops or tablets.